Aplha-pro/Ai-Chatbot-using-Neo4j/README.md

 # Chat_Bot
-**Registration:** Visit the M-Bot website and complete the registration process by providing your username, email address, and other required details.
+**Registration:** Complete the registration process by providing your username, email address, and other required details.

 **Login:** Use your registered credentials to log in to your M-Bot account.